 <img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&tid=2616989486825&pd[em]=&noscript=1" /> Skip to Content

-Here’s your guide to help you define a fitness path, set health goals that match your unique needs, and stay motivated along your new self-improvement journey.
+Below, I’m showing you how to set health goals that match your age and unique circumstances – and how you can stay motivated along your new self-improvement journey.

-Viewing Your Life as a Self-Improvement Journey is Hugely Beneficial
+Why Viewing Your Life as a Self-Improvement Journey is Beneficial

 Choosing to see yourself in a hero’s – or heroine’s – journey is helpful when planning a new fitness path.